Israeli-Palestinian talks to intensify, greater U.S. role

 Abbas told Obama in a meeting on Tuesday on the fringes of the U.N.
 General Assembly that the Palestinians will exert every effort possible to try to ensure the peace talks are a success.

-Obama, as well as Kerry, are due to meet Netanyahu next week in Washington as they try to keep up the momentum in the negotiations.
+Obama is due to meet Netanyahu next week in Washington as he tries to keep up the momentum in the negotiations.

 The key issues to be resolved include borders, the future of Jewish settlements in the West Bank, the status of Jerusalem and the fate of Palestinian refugees.